- C: Good Sexitidi everyone, and welcome to part five (5) of Goth Angel

 just enough to be considered “new” so a new patent can be gotten for

-- Haha, take that, people who believe capitalism creates “innovation” or whatever.
+- Haha, take that, people who believe capitalism creates “innovation”

 - What if we just stopped spending resources on things that keep people